CrayLabs/SmartSim/README.md

                     SmartRedis::TensorType::flt,
                     SmartRedis::MemoryLayout::contiguous);

-// Run model already in the database client.run_model(model_name, {in_key}, {out_key});
+// Run model already placed in the database client.run_model(model_name, {in_key}, {out_key});

 // Get the result of the model